CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 -->

-# Lecture 1-4: Propositions as Types
+# Lecture 1-5: Propositions as Types

 In the previous lectures we saw how to define some familiar data types
 --- Booleans, natural numbers, integers --- and how to define some of their familiar operations.
 But to do mathematics, we need to be able to prove things about these types.

-One way to formalize a proposition is as a function to the Booleans.
+One way to formalize a proposition is as an element of the Booleans.
-We've already seen several of these, like ``isEven``, ``isWeekend``, ``isLeft``, and so on.
-This way of representing propositions is common in other programming languages.
-But there is another, more powerful way of formalizing propositions which is made possible by dependent
-types: we think of types as themselves expressing propositions.
+We've already seen several functions into the Booleans, like ``isEven``, ``isWeekend``, ``isLeft``, and so on.
+This way of representing propositions is common in other programming languages, but there is another, more powerful way of formalizing propositions which is made possible by dependent types: we think of types as themselves expressing propositions.

 A proposition, informally speaking, is a mathematical statement for which we know what would constitute a proof.
 To prove that 6 is even,